-A director is considered independent if their interests are not allied with the interests of management, they are not a substantial shareholder, and they are free of any business or other relationship that could materially influence, or reasonably be perceived to materially influence, the independent exercise of their judgement.
-The Board Charter contains the principles used by the Board in assessing independence and is located at www.bellfg.com.au/#corporate-governance.
+A Director is considered independent if their interests are not allied with the interests of management, they are not a substantial shareholder, and they are free of any business or other relationship that could materially influence, or reasonably be perceived to materially influence, the independent exercise of their judgement.
+The Board Charter contains the principles used by the Board in assessing independence and is located at www.bellfq.com.au/#corporate-qovernance.

-During the reporting period the Board had an equal number of independent and non-independent directors.
-This is a departure from the Recommendation that a majority of the Board should be independent directors.
-The Board had a majority of non-executive directors throughout the reporting period.
+The Board had a majority of independent directors during the reporting period.

 The Board considers that it is able to make decisions acting in the best interests of Bell Financial Group without bias towards management or any other person or group with whom a non-independent director may be associated.